zaini/SEG_SGP/README.md

 # King's Banking App

+### By Team Topi: Ali Zaini, Jian Tey, Bowen Yang, Quan Zhou (and Siyuan Zhang)
+### Important info before we start.
+We were assigned 5 members but 1 never showed up.
+(Zhang Siyuan).
+We were asked to include this in our readme so as it affects the marking.

 ## A fake banking service to faciliate scam-baiting

-### By Team Topi: Ali Zaini, Jian Tey, Bowen Yang, Quan Zhou (and Siyuan Zhang)

 Application has been deployed on Heroku and can be found [here]().